tylerpuig/wapalyzer-core/README.md

 # Wappalyzer core

 [Wappalyzer](https://www.wappalyzer.com/) identifies technologies on websites.
+Wapalyzer Core allows you to analyze websites and identify technologies used.
+This package provides the core functionalities along with a set of predefined technologies and categories.
+However, you're free to use your own data or modify the provided one.

 This is a community fork of the now removed wappalyzer-core project, initially developed by [@AliasIO](https://github.com/AliasIO).